Stagecoach South: Stagecoach in the South Downs

 Stagecoach in the South Downs operates from depots in Chichester, Portsmouth, Worthing, and Bordon and Petersfield.
 In August 1989, Stagecoach purchased Southdown Motor Services, which had previously been owned by the National Bus Company until sold in a management buy out.

 From 16 April 2018, West Sussex County Council had arranged for bus routes 54, 91, 92, and 93; all primarily based in Petersfield; to be operated by Stagecoach, replacing the arrangement with the Emsworth & District Motor Services.

+in 2018, the Coastliner 700 between Brighton & Littlehampton section was upgraded with 19 new Enviro400 MMC vehicles.

 In partnership with West Sussex County Council and gaining funding from the Government's Bus Back Better strategy, Stagecoach introduced a new route, numbered 500, from 2 July 2023 between Chichester and Littlehampton via St Richard's Hospital, Barnham and Yapton.
 A week of free travel on the 500 was offered during the week commencing 23 July.